History of rugby union matches between Australia and Ireland

-Since 1927, Australia and Ireland have competed against each other in rugby union in thirty-seven matches, Australia having won twenty-two, Ireland fourteen, with one draw.
+Since 1927, Australia and Ireland have competed against each other in rugby union in thirty-nine matches, Australia having won twenty-two, Ireland sixteen, with one draw.
 Their first meeting was on 12 November 1927, and was won 5–3 by Australia.
-Their most recent meeting took place at the Aviva Stadium, Dublin on 19 November 2022 and was won 13–10 by Ireland.
+Their most recent meeting took place at the Aviva Stadium, Dublin on 15 November 2025 and was won 46–19 by Ireland.

 Ireland have faced Australia five times in Rugby World Cup play, with Australia winning the first four before Ireland finally won in Eden Park in 2011.

 Since 1999 the two sides have competed for the Lansdowne Cup.
-The Cup is currently held by Ireland on a run of three wins since defeating Australia in Melbourne in 2018.
+The Cup is currently held by Ireland, having defeated Australia in their most recent fixture in Dublin in 2025.